PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-06 07:55:55
+Last updated: 2024-04-06 07:56:28
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: So that's it?
+A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky